Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: From Weak to Strong Fixed-Confidence Algorithms

 \end{proposition}

-From Propositions~\ref{proposition_main_strong_correct} and \ref{proposition_main_strong_stop}, we conclude that any weak fixed-confidence algorithm can be transformed into a strong fixed-confidence algorithm by carefully choosing $L$.
+Propositions~\ref{proposition_main_strong_correct} and \ref{proposition_main_strong_stop} show that any weak fixed-confidence algorithm can be transformed into a strong fixed-confidence algorithm by carefully choosing $L$.
 This is particularly useful when an algorithm lacks a stopping time guarantee that depends on $\log(1/\delta)$ but satisfies Definition \ref{def_main_weakFC} (e.g., with polynomial dependence on $\delta$).
 In such cases, we can use that algorithm as an input to FCW2S and tune $L$ to achieve stronger guarantees.
 Proof of the Propositions~\ref{proposition_main_strong_correct} and \ref{proposition_main_strong_stop} are deferred to Appendix~\ref{section_app_weak2strong}.

-By now, we have addressed the question \textit{Does there exist a strict relationship between FC and FB?
-That is, is one problem fundamentally easier than the other?} with FC2FB, and the question \textit{Is a strong fixed-confidence algorithm a necessary requirement for FC2FB?} with FCW2S.
-In the next section, we discuss several applications of FC2FB.
+By now, we have addressed the questions: \textit{Does there exist a relationship between FC and FB?
+That is, is one problem easier/harder than the other?} YES, there exists a relationship between FC and FB and FB is no harder than FC (Section \ref{section_main_fc2fbmeta}); \textit{Is a strong fixed-confidence algorithm a necessary requirement for FC2FB?} NO, we can use weak FC as well (Section \ref{section_main_weak2strong}).
+In the next section, we discuss several applications of FC2FB instantiated with both strong and weak FC algorithms.
+That is being said, we would like to acknowledge that, as of now, although FC2FB can be instantiated algorithmically, it cannot be analyzed with FC algorithms that have only asymptotic stopping time guarantees (e.g., Track-and-Stop \citet{garivier16optimal}).